accelip/cPanel-Wordpress/README.md

 Simplescripts is a free alternative, but it wasn’t my cup of tea.
 You have to configure WordPress on the simplescript website, and I don’t like handing over login data like that, especially when I don’t see the need for that.
 Further I just couldn’t get it working, I just didn’t understand it.
 All the other installers cost around 50 or 60 Euro’s, and I don’t like to pay that.
 Also, I don’t need a complete suite of installers, just a WordPress installer.
 So I built a script myself.

-## Requirements

-There are some requirements to installing and using this plugin:

-    Linux server
-    root access
-    cPanel (ofcourse)
-    Apache with Su-exec

 ## Installation